aramelias/DAV/dashboard/index.md

 <hr />

 ## Question 1: Time Correlations
 Are there any food prices that show a correlation, maybe within a certain time frame?
-Can you perhaps detect possible ingredients of a certain other food product in?
+Can you perhaps detect possible ingredients of a certain other food product?

 <a href="/DAV/q1">Read More</a><br />